Considering a career in dispute resolution? You’re onto something.

 In this context, the mediator is called a Family Dispute Resolution Practitioner (FDRP).

-‘The practitioner helps families discuss their problems, understand each other's viewpoints and develop solutions regarding child custody, money and property,’ explains Linda.
+‘The practitioner helps families discuss their problems, understand each other's viewpoints and develop solutions regarding parenting arrangements, money and property,’ explains Linda.

 FDRPs come from a variety of backgrounds, including law, social work and psychology.